Font Size:

 • Measles is a serious viral respiratory illness that lives in the nose and throat mucus of infected people.

-• A single case of measles will infect up to 95% of unvaccinated people who are exposed.
-One case is also expected to result in 12-18 additional cases.
+• A single case of measles will infect up to 95% of unvaccinated people who are exposed and could result in as many as 18 additional cases.

 • Up to 20-30% of infected people have complications from the disease, especially children less than 5 years of age or adults over 20 years of age.